 Occasionally a tooth problem will have no warning signs.
 A routine dental checkup or x-ray can reveal certain tooth damage.

 After the root canal is complete, the tooth structure will be weakened, and it will be much more fragile.
 We remove the pulp that had nourished and lubricated the tooth from the inside with moisture and nutrition.
 Additionally, we also removed a major portion of your tooth enamel to get access to the root.
-You need a dental crown because your tooth structure is weaker and more brittle.
+You need a dental crown, that looks like natural teeth, because your tooth structure is weaker and more brittle.
 Under the forces of biting and chewing, your tooth has a great chance of eventually fracturing and breaking.

 Sometimes the front teeth do not need to get dental crowns but the back teeth that use much greater biting forces need crowns.
 If they don’t get a crown to strengthen the tooth, there is a good chance it will fracture as you bite into something hard because of its fragile nature.
 When your tooth becomes fractured, it most likely won’t be able to be restored.
 You may now have a much more expensive options such as tooth removal and a new dental implant.
 Also, there may not be enough of the dental hard surface just to do a filling.